Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Phenomenological Analysis at the LHC

-will yield the optimal set of cuts over the pre-defined set of points on the $(m_2,m_3)$-plane.
+which we maximize to obtain the optimal set of cuts over the pre-defined set of points on the $(m_2,m_3)$-plane.
 For optimized values, we found that the condition $\frac{\varepsilon_i}{{\sqrt{\varepsilon_{B,i}}}} > 1$ can easily be satisfied.
 Therefore, to avoid large numbers in $\mathcal{E}_\Pi$, we optimize $\log \mathcal{E}_\Pi$.
-We would like to reiterate at this point that this optimization will depend on the set of chosen combinations $(m_2,m_3)$ on the grid, and a full analysis should be performed over the whole plane defined by the masses $(m_2,m_3)$.
+We would like to reiterate at this point that this optimization will depend on the set of chosen combinations $(m_2,m_3)$ on the grid, and a full analysis should be performed over the whole plane defined by the masses $(m_2,m_3)$, ideally optimizing at each point.

-The optimization performed in the present study is based on a subset of 280 combinations for $(m_2,m_3)$, i.e.\ 280 signal samples are considered, within the mass windows $260 \leq m_2 \leq 622.3$~GeV and $425 \leq m_3 \leq 1150$~GeV.
-We select events based on the same procedure followed in ref.~\cite{Papaefstathiou:2020lyp}, and for a detailed description of the observables see section 4.3 therein.
-Here, we limit ourselves to summarizing the main features of the selection criteria that distinguish the present study from the analysis of ref.~\cite{Papaefstathiou:2020lyp}.
-Just as in ~\cite{Papaefstathiou:2020lyp}, we select events with at least six $b$-tagged jets and consider those with the highest transverse momentum.
-Our optimization focuses on the observables $p_{Tmin,b}$, $\eta_{b, max}$, $\chi^{2,(6)}$, $\chi^{2,(4)}$ and $m^{inv}_{6b}$.
-One of the key differences with the procedure followed in \cite{Papaefstathiou:2020lyp} is that we find it convenient to explore the parameter space defined by the first four observables in the previous list, by using a random sampling procedure.
-Thus, we consider random points drawn from the following intervals $p_{Tmin,b}\in [25, 20]~\rm{GeV}$, $|\eta_{b, max}|\in [0, 3.0]$, $\chi^{2,(6)}\in [5, 60]~\rm{GeV}^2$, $\chi^{2,(4)}\in [5, 40]~\rm{GeV}^2$.
-After this first stage, we improve our optimization by imposing a window on $m^{inv}_{6b}$.
-We also tested the effect of imposing constraints on $m^{inv}_{4b}$, but concluded that, in our ``universal'' cuts approach, this observable does not improve the discrimination power.
-In particular, when considering the linear rule $m^{inv}_{4b}\leq m_2 + (m_3-m_2) \times a$, for $ 0\leq a\leq 1$, we found that $\log \mathcal{E}_\Pi$ is maximized when $a=1$, rendering a cut on the $m^{inv}_{4b}$ observable irrelevant.
-As in ref.~\cite{Papaefstathiou:2020lyp}, we consider additional observables, which are however not optimized.
-The summary of values considered are presented in table~\ref{tb:cuts}.
+The optimization performed in the present study is based on a subset of 280 combinations for $(m_2,m_3)$ on a regular grid, i.e.\ 280 signal samples are considered, within the mass ranges $260 \leq m_2 \leq 622.3$~GeV and $425 \leq m_3 \leq 1150$~GeV.
+The mass ranges are arbitrary, and chosen to span the plane in the region where triple Higgs boson production is of reasonable size within the TRSM.
+We select events based on the same procedure followed in Ref.~\cite{Papaefstathiou:2020lyp}, and for a detailed description of the observables see Section 4.3 therein.
+Here, we limit ourselves to summarizing the main features of the selection criteria that distinguish the present study from the analysis of Ref.~\cite{Papaefstathiou:2020lyp}.
+Just as in Ref.~\cite{Papaefstathiou:2020lyp}, we select events with at least six $b$-tagged jets and consider those with the highest transverse momentum as our six $b$-jet candidates.
+For the purposes of control and manipulation each $b$-tagged jet gets an index.
+Our optimization imposes a lower cut $p_{T\mathrm{min},b}$ on the transverse momentum of a $b$-jet, a window on the invariant mass of the 6 $b$-jets, $m^{inv}_{6b}$, and upper limits on the observables $\chi^{2,(6)}$, $\chi^{2,(4)}$, defined by: